vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Network Architecture

-To deploy vSphere with Tanzu, build separate networks for the TKG management (Supervisor) cluster, TKG workload clusters, NSX Advanced Load Balancer components, and the TKG control plane HA.
+To deploy vSphere with Tanzu, build separate networks for the Tanzu Kubernetes Grid management (Supervisor) cluster, Tanzu Kubernetes Grid workload clusters, NSX Advanced Load Balancer components, and the Tanzu Kubernetes Grid control plane HA.

 The network reference design can be mapped into this general framework.